We are responsible for services for adults including:

 - home care

-and your care is funded or arranged by Adult Care and Support, you may wish to raise the issues with the care provider in the first instance.
+If your care is funded or arranged by Adult Care and Support, we can look into these complaints you have.
+However, you may wish to raise the issues with the care provider in the first instance.

 Getting help with your complaint